 Keep in mind that if you forget to take a Free Action, it’s not the other players’ responsibility to remind you.
 Someone could be nice and remind you but they don’t have to.
 They might even pointedly ask “So are you done with your turn?” without specifically reminding you, though you might realize the significance, and double-check your opportunities…

 Here’s a great chart with an official description Order of events in a Fluxx turn.
-(Note, we have not yet added links to other relevant FAQs in the chart yet)

 Q: We think we broke the game.
 Are we doing it wrong?

 See this answer in a video!

 A: A good rule of thumb for any game is that if you find that you have several possible interpretations of a rule, the one that breaks the game is probably NOT the correct way to play.

 Note that if you only see ONE way to play a card, and it seems broken, please do search our FAQ for known errata or clarifications*, or contact us.
 It could be a typo, or a new interaction that we have not considered.

 *The fastest way is to search on the name of the card you’re having a problem with.

 Q: How do I choose a random card from my own hand?